The formula for profit is simple: price – cost = profit.

 Markup & Margin: Conversion

-Here are some markup values and their corresponding margin.
+Here are some markup values and their corresponding margins.

 If markup and margin are two different ways to price your services, which one should you use?
-Short answer: margin.
+The short answer: margin.

 When it comes to recording financial information about your business, you will find that your accountant, bookkeeper, or accounting software will be more interested in the margin than markup.

-Furthermore, using markup based pricing for your business may lead your less profitable than it could have been.
+Furthermore, using markup-based pricing for your business may be less profitable than it could potentially be.
 By knowing what your customer is willing to pay, you can readily increase your price and improve your margin.

-Therefore, our recommendation is to price your services using margin instead of markup.
+Therefore, we recommend pricing your services using margin instead of markup.

-Every business owner should understand the relationship between markup and margin, as well as their differences.
+Every business owner should understand the relationship between markup and margin and their differences.

 We’ve created a tool to help you with your markup and margin calculation.
-If you are looking for a shop management software that understand markup and margin, try YoPrint free for 15 days.
+If you are looking for shop management software that understands both markup and margin, try YoPrint for free for 15 days.